mahmudx7/exe/README.md

-# Commands Store of MahMUD
+# Messenger Bot Commands Store — Created by MahMUD

 ## Description
 cmds is a command for GoatBot v2 that provides a paginated list of available commands stored in a remote JSON file.
 It allows users to search for commands by name, first letter, or page number.
 Users can also retrieve command URLs.